DIY Whitewash Dresser

 Removing Old Finish By Sanding

+After 100 grit, I sanded everything down with 150 grit sandpaper and then with 220 grit sandpaper.
 I used 150 instead of jumping straight to 220 to help avoid any sanding marks that come from using a power sander.
-Learn about sandpaper for furniture and which one to use here.
+Learn about the best sandpaper for furniture painting here.

+I also tried to work slower, without applying very much pressure to the sander to help avoid those sanding swirls.
 For the details at the bottom, I just folded a piece of sandpaper in half.
-Then I removed some of the dark stain, but left most of it to show off the pretty details.
+Then I removed some of the dark stain but left most of it to show off the pretty details.

 I ended up sanding the entire thing, even the drawers and top, with 220 grit sandpaper before moving on.
+Check out my guide on how to sand down wood for more tips!

 And then I removed the dust that was left behind with a vacuum and then with a tack cloth.
 (Tack cloths are amazing at picking up all the little specks of dust left!)

-Optional: Remove the Old Finish With Chemical Stripper
+Removing Old Finish With Chemical Stripper

-Seal The Raw Wood
+Sealing Raw Wood

+Notice how much darker the surface gets from just one coat of poly on it!
 I wiped the poly on with a foam sponge.
 I love the painting sponge from Country Chic Paint to apply poly by hand, but the ones I have right now have been used and abused.

-So I tried this tile grout sponge out and I was super happy with the results!
+So I tried this tile grout sponge out, and I was super happy with the results!

 Since the 1 coat of poly is so thin, it only acts as a barrier to keep the whitewash from soaking in too much (and making it so you can’t wipe it back off).
 And since the whitewash is such a thin coat, it has no problem adhering to the 1 coat of poly.

-So the poly gives you more control over the whitewash, and the whitewash lightens up the sealed wood.
+So, the poly gives you more control over the whitewash, and the whitewash lightens up the sealed wood.
 Find out what the best polyurethane for furniture is here!

+For some reason, the wood on the top drawer and on the top were different than the rest of the piece.
 Everything else was a lot more orange.
-So I tried to stain the wood to a closer shade of what everything else was before I moved onto whitewashing.
+So, I tried to stain it to a closer shade of what everything else was before I moved on.

-I didn’t have any orange paint to try to stain the wood to match the orangey tones, so I grabbed the red and yellow paint that I have on hand, and mixed up an orange.
+First, I used a little mix of brown latex paint and water to see if that helped, but it was definitely not even close.
+I didn’t have any orange coating to try to stain the surface to match the orangey tones, so I grabbed the red and yellow ones that I had on hand and mixed up an orange.

-When it dried it was a pretty close match!!
+When it dried, it was a pretty close match!!
 I’m not gonna lie, I was pretty excited about how close it was!
-Haha
+Haha learn more about how to stain wood with paint here, and check out the best wood stains here and the best brushes for staining wood here.

 I put a coat of poly over the orange wash to seal it in and make sure everything was the same before moving on.
-Learn how to spray polyurethane to seal your painted furniture here.
+If you want to get rid of the orange instead, here’s how to tone down orange wood furniture.

-How to Make Whitewash Paint
+How to Make Whitewash

 After the poly was dry, I watered down some white chalk paint I had on hand.
-Any water-based white paint will work for this.
+Any waterbased white paint will work for this.
+Learn more about the different types of paint for furniture here.

 I didn’t really measure the water to paint ratio, but basically, you want it to look like water that is tinted white.